pilot2254/pilot2254/quotes.md

 > "if you're going to reply to me, shut up. i literally don't care. i am allowed to have my opinion, so do you. i stated my opinion, stop replying to my comment." — Random man in youtube comment section

+> "Only the weak put blame on luck." — Arena Breakout: Infinite (loading screen)

 ## Funnies

 > "I used to be a fan, but after hearing this masterpiece, I'm a whole air conditioner" - Say this to a music artist, please